 Anker has been making some of the best affordable batteries around.
 And they have an interesting story behind them.
 They saw the opportunity with people using more and more mobile devices and aim to provide high-quality batteries that are much more affordable than the ones made by the original manufacturers.
 It seems to have worked rather well for them.

-PowerCore 20000 is one of their newer high-capacity ones.
-It has more efficient cells than previous models, meaning it’s considerably smaller and lighter compared to predecessors and most competitors with ratings around 20,000 mAh.
+The PowerCore 26K is one of their newer high-capacity ones.
+It has more efficient cells than previous models, meaning it’s considerably smaller and lighter compared to predecessors and most competitors with ratings around 26,800 mAh.
 That’s a plus for portability.

-And while there are batteries with even higher capacity, 20,000 mAh is enough to charge an iPhone 7 around ten times or a GoPro HERO5 Black’s battery around 16 times.
+And while there are batteries with even higher capacity, 26,800 mAh is enough to charge an iPhone multiple times or a GoPro’s battery at least 20 times.

 This isn’t the battery I carry around with me all day–although it’s surprisingly compact and light for its capacity–but it’s my all-purpose go-to, even when I do have easy access to AC outlets.